sebosch/website/content/authors/admin/_index.md

 I'm the Open Science Coordinator at the VU Amsterdam and a postdoctoral researcher at the Donders Institute for Brain, Cognition and Behaviour.

-As an Open Science Coordinator, I'm initiating and managing projects that promote open access, open data, open software and open education at the VU.
+At the VU, I'm initiating and managing projects that promote open access, open data, open software and open education.
 I strive to make the scientific process more transparent and its pillars (research, education, communication, leadership) more fairly and evenly appreciated.

 At the Donders Institute, I work with [Prof dr. Marcel van Gerven](https://artcogsys.com/ "ArtCogSys website") and his Artificial Cognitive Systems group.
 In several research projects, I apply state-of-the art methods from artificial intelligence to study learning, perception and imagery.
 <br/>I completed my PhD in the group of [Prof. dr. Christian Doeller](https://doellerlab.com/ "Doellerlab website"), where I combined psychophysics, fMRI and multivariate analyses to investigate hippocampal memory retrieval.